paul-sheridan/paper-heaps-law-llm/README.md

 ## Running Repository Code

-**DATA SELECTION**
-In this research we process 500.000 PubMed documents, so you can navigate to the file and change the amount of document or the document you want to process
+### Data Selection

+In this research we analyze the first 500,000 abstracts in the PubMed Abstracts corpus.
+To prepare this dataset, run the `dataSelection.py` script:

 ```
-python dataSelection
+python dataSelection.py
 ```

-**Clean Data**
+To select a custom number of abstracts, navigate to the `dataSelection.py` script and set the `limit` variable on line 8 to be the number of documents that you want to process.

+### Data Preprocessing

-clean the data using the method we mention in the paper
+To preprocess the data according to the steps described in the paper, run:

 ```
 python cleanData.py
 ```

-**Promt Selection**
+### Promt Selection

 Choose the seed for the LLMs

 ```
 python promtSelection.py
 ```

-**Data Genaration**
+### Data Genaration
 Generate data from LLMS using the seed we created.

 Navigate to folder gpt-neo-125m, gpt-neo-1.3b, gpt-neo-2.7b.